dapr/docs/daprdocs/content/en/operations/monitoring/metrics/metrics-overview.md

 description: "Enable or disable Dapr metrics "
 ---

-By default, each Dapr system process emits Go runtime/process metrics and have their own [Dapr metrics](https://github.com/dapr/dapr/blob/master/docs/development/dapr-metrics.md)
+By default, each Dapr system process emits Go runtime/process metrics and has their own [Dapr metrics](https://github.com/dapr/dapr/blob/master/docs/development/dapr-metrics.md).

 ## Prometheus endpoint
 The Dapr sidecars exposes a [Prometheus](https://prometheus.io/) metrics endpoint that you can scrape to gain a greater understanding of how Dapr is behaving.